CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 3 = Way 2 + Way 1

 Nothing prevent you from combining Way 1 and Way 2 together.
-You can **start by playing Project Diva**, either Project Diva MegaMix+ or those old titles I mentioned in the introduction of [Official series of Project DIVA](#official-series-of-project-diva). **Then you go to Way 1** and listen to songs that are not included in Project Diva.
+You can start by playing Project Diva, either Project Diva MegaMix+ or those old titles I mentioned in the introduction of [Official series of Project DIVA](#official-series-of-project-diva).
+Then you go to Way 1 and listen to songs that are not included in Project Diva.
 Chance is that Project Diva can save you a lots of time listening songs before 2017, so that you can focus on listening songs after 2017.

 > This is also how I become knowledgeable in Vocaloid 😂